 The definitions of Key ID, BIPN, Key Length, and Wrapped Key fields are the same as in the BIGTK sub- element.

-The definition of Link Info field is the same as the MLO GTK subelement described above.
+The definition of Link ID Info field is the same as the MLO GTK subelement described above.

 9.6.13.20 WNM Sleep Mode Response frame format